camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/jboss/chapters/04-migration/01-migrate-71-72.html.md

 #### Camunda Spin

-In order to activate camunda Spin functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:
+In order to activate Camunda Spin functionality for a process engine, a process engine plugin has to be registered in `$JBOSS_HOME/standalone/configuration/standalone.xml` as follows:

 ```xml
 <subsystem xmlns="urn:org.camunda.bpm.jboss:1.1">